JacobDev1/xl-converter/README.md

 #### JPG Reconstruction

-Convert your JPGs to JPEG XL completely losslessly.
+Save space by converting JPG to JPEG XL losslessly.
+You can always reconstruct the original JPG.

 ### Technical
 #### Multithreading